Philip B. Crosby: Quality is Free

 In 1979, Crosby published his first business book, Quality Is Free, with the subtitle The Art of Making Quality Certain.
 This book gained prominence during a critical period for North American industry, when, between the late 1970s and early 1980s, North American manufacturers were losing market share to Japanese products, which were distinguished by their superior quality.

 Crosby's response to this quality crisis was based on the principle of "doing it right the first time" (DIRFT).
 This approach was structured around four key principles:

 Definition of quality: Quality is defined as conformance to requirements, with requirements encompassing both product specifications and customer expectations.

 Quality system: The quality management system should be based on defect prevention, rather than relying on inspection or correction after the fact.

 Performance standard: The goal in terms of quality should be to achieve zero defects, ensuring that all products meet specified requirements.

 Measurement of quality: Quality is measured by the cost of nonconformance, i.e., the costs associated with failing to meet requirements.

 Crosby argued that implementing strong quality management principles would enable organizations to achieve significant savings that far exceed the costs of establishing a robust quality system.
-According to Crosby, "quality is free" because it is more cost-effective to do things right the first time than to incur additional expenses from rework and repairs.
+According to Crosby, "quality is free" because it is more cost-effective to do things right the first time than to incur additional expenses from rework, repairs and restoring customer confidence.